Information required for ADR conference

 - submissions of parties to the appeal

-- relevant reports supporting the application (where there are no expert reports)
+- relevant reports supporting the application where relevant to the issues in dispute (where there are no expert reports)

 - photos (where helpful to understand the issues)